Investigating the role of tetraquark operators in lattice QCD studies of the $a_0(980)$ and $\kappa$ resonances: Interpolating operators

-In the $a_0(980)$ channel, we find that only tetraquark operators with the $(\overline u u +\overline d d)\overline d u$ flavor structure yield a significant change in the spectrum extraction of the low-lying finite-volume states, while in the $\kappa$ channel, we find that only tetraquark operators with the $\overline s u \overline s s$ flavor structure yield an additional low-lying finite-volume state.
-The dozen or so operators that produce the dramatic changes in each channel include both color structures and a variety of spatial configurations.
-In each symmetry channel, the effective energy functions for the correlators associated with the tetraquark operators are compared for the different dozen or so tetraquark operators, and the operator yielding the effective energy with the smallest statistical errors and least amount of excited-state contamination is identified and selected as the best tetraquark operator to utilize.
+In the $\kappa$ channel, the third and fourth lowest-lying energy extractions are substantially lowered for a few operators, while in the $a_0(980)$ channel, a lowering of the lowest and third lowest-lying energies is seen for a few operators, with some movements of other energies.
+In the $a_0(980)$ channel, we find that only tetraquark operators with the $(\overline u u +\overline d d)\overline d u$ flavor structure yield a significant change in the spectrum extraction of the low-lying finite-volume states, while in the $\kappa$ channel, we find that only tetraquark operators with the $\overline s u \overline s s$ flavor structure yield substantial modifications of the energy determinations.
+The operators that produce the substantial changes in each channel include both color structures and a variety of spatial configurations.
+In each symmetry channel, the operator yielding either the largest lowering of energy extractions or the effective energy with the smallest statistical errors and/or least amount of excited-state contamination is identified and selected as the best tetraquark operator to utilize.
 The chosen best tetraquark operator in each symmetry channel is listed in Table~\ref{tab:tetraq}.
 A color symmetric operator was chosen in the $a_0(980)$ sector, while a color antisymmetric operator was selected in the $\kappa$ channel.
 Further details about these operators, such as the exact definition of the single-site operator designated by an SS2 superscript, are available from the authors upon request.
+Note that the choice of the so-called best operator is not likely to be crucial, as long as one of the few operators producing the substantial changes is employed.
+Further details about our tetraquark operator selection procedure are presented in the Supplemental Material\cite{suppl}.